 - Turn the bag inside out, and throw that in the machine too.

-- Fill the “bleach” compartment with white distilled vinegar and a few drops of orange essential oil (you can pre-mix this and use it also as a softener – one quart vinegar and 10-15 drops of essential oil).
+- Fill the “bleach” compartment with white distilled vinegar and a few drops of citrus essential oil (you can pre-mix this and use it also as a softener – one quart vinegar and 20 drops of essential oil).
+I use the doTERRA proprietary blend, Purify.

 - Run the washer on a “pre-wash” or “quick” cycle using cool or cold water.
 Stains are better removed with cool or cold water than they are with warm or hot.